Last updated on July 25th, 2023 at 07:25 am

 One of the most luxurious and stylish rigs I’ve ever seen, the Entegra Coach Accolade XL isn’t just beautiful; it’s huge.
 This is a rig for any sized family, any group arrangement.
 And with 3 versatile floor plan options, you should have plenty of decisions to make on this fancy rig!

-This super C has a 100 gallon diesel fuel tank capacity as well as a huge freshwater tank- about 72 gallons!
-It’s all housed on a nearly 40 foot frame, so you can anticipate plenty of storage solutions and reliable RV engineering on this beauty.
-Not only does it have a lot of temping nonstandard features, it has a list of surprisingly included perks too.
+This super C has a 100-gallon diesel fuel tank capacity as well as a huge freshwater tank- about 72 gallons!
+It’s all housed on a nearly 40-foot frame, so I know all my belongings and RV equipment can come onboard with ease.
+Not only does the Accolade have a lot of temping non-standard features, but it also has a list of surprisingly included perks too.

-Get heated floors, an onboard diesel generator, solar prep, a satellite dish, and on demand hot water, all standard.
+The fact that heated floors, an onboard diesel generator, solar prep, a satellite dish, and an on-demand hot water, all come standard blows my mind.
 But the list doesn’t stop there.
-You can also expect to have control over your entire rig through an onboard integrated touchpad, or even an app that you can use remotely.
-And this doesn’t even scratch the surface the interior living.
+I can even have control over the entire rig through an onboard integrated touchpad, or an app I can download on my phone.
+I’m just as impressed by the interior features though, particularly the conventional-sized fridge, hardwood cabinetry, electric fireplace, king-size bed, and choice of interior design options.

 Entegra is a luxury brand name, and they offer a comprehensive and competitive warranty for their rigs, including the super C Accolade.
-They back their chassis, construction, and interior with a two year warranty, and have customer service members readily available.
+They back their chassis, construction, and interior with a two-year warranty, and have customer service members readily available.
+Although I certainly don’t want to think about my rig breaking down or experiencing problems, it’s nice to know there’s support available for times when I need a helping hand or some educated advice.

-While the Accolade XL may be a bit large and more difficult to drive than other rigs on this list, it is one to remember should you be shopping for an oversized Class C. It has a lot to offer, and you can rest assured that the resale on this rig will most likely be high!
+While the Accolade XL may be a bit large and more difficult to drive than other rigs on this list, it’s one to remember for an oversized Class C RV able to provide ultimate comfort and luxury.
+It has a lot to offer, and you can rest assured that the resale on this rig will be high!

 Choosing a diesel engine Class C RV is a great choice overall.
 From maintaining their resale value, offering many floor plans, and giving RVers a luxuriously smooth ride, choosing a diesel Class C will make any RVing excursion exciting.